コンテンツにスキップ

 Izumo Taisha Sagami Branch Shrine

-Izumo Taisha Sagami Branch Shrine, also known as "Kanto's Izumo-san," is a branch shrine of the Izumo Taisha sect that received a branch spirit from Izumo Taisha Shrine in Shimane Prefecture in 1888.
-The shrine building is a unique wooden shrine building style that combines the Taisha and Gongen styles, and is also characterized by a long offering hall called the Winged Offering Hall.
-The worship method is the same as that of Izumo Taisha: two bows, four claps, and one bow.
-The shrine enshrines Okuninushi-no-Mikoto and Kotoshironushi-no-Mikoto, affectionately known as Daikoku-sama.
+Izumo Taisha Sagami Bunshi, also known as "Izumo-san of the Kanto region," is a branch shrine of the Izumo Taisha sect that received a divided spirit from Izumo Taisha in Shimane Prefecture in 1888.
+The shrine building is a unique wooden shrine style that combines the Taisha-zukuri and Gongen-zukuri architectural styles, and is also characterized by its long offering hall called the Tsubasa Heiden.
+The method of worship is the same as at Izumo Taisha: two bows, four claps, and one bow.
+It enshrines Okuninushi-no-Okami, affectionately known as Daikoku-sama, and Kotoshironushi-no-Okami.

-From the left in the photo, limited edition goshuin stamp "Summer Pilgrimage" and paper cutout goshuin stamp
+From left to right in the photo: Limited edition Goshuin "Summer Pilgrimage" and paper-cut Goshuin

-After finishing my visit, here is the goshuin I received.
+After finishing my visit to the temple, here is the goshuin (temple stamp) I received.

-The limited edition handwritten goshuin stamp "Summer Pilgrimage" (initial offering: 500 yen) is an original design featuring the words "Summer Pilgrimage" and a stamp shaped like a ground cherries.
-The beautifully crafted "Paper Cutout Goshuin" (initial offering: 1,000 yen) has the date of your visit written in.
-You can also receive goshuin stamps from Ontake Shrine and Yasaka Shrine, both located within the temple grounds (initial offering: 300 yen each, or a set of three shrines for 1,000 yen).
+The limited-edition handwritten goshuin (temple/shrine stamp) "Natsumode" (offering fee 500 yen) is an original design featuring the words "Natsumode" and a stamp shaped like a Chinese lantern plant.
+The exquisitely crafted "Kirie Goshuin" (offering fee 1,000 yen) has the date of visit written in.
+In addition, goshuin for the Ontake Shrine and Yasaka Shrine located within the temple grounds were also available (offering fee 300 yen each, with a set of all three shrines available for 1,000 yen).

-On August 7th, the large shimenawa (sacred rope) hanging from the shrine building was replaced with a new one weighing approximately 120 kg, brought from Shimane.
-A special exhibition is planned for the New Year in 2026, where worshippers can touch the old shimenawa and share in its blessings before it is burned and returned to the earth.
+On August 7th, the large sacred rope at the shrine was replaced with a new one weighing approximately 120 kg, which was transported from Shimane Prefecture.
+In January 2026, a special exhibition is planned where visitors can touch the old sacred rope before it is burned and returned to the earth, sharing in its blessings.

 Izumo Taisha Sagami Branch Shrine